5stars217/offsecml/Offensive ML/Flywheels/Nemesis.md

 last_tested: 10/2023
 ---
 ***What is a 'flywheel?'***
 The process in which your ML OODA loop enables you to make faster and more accurate decisions, enabling you to further improve your models, optimize, and scale.
-A key part of ML development pipelines outside of Offsec.
+A fundamental building block of ML development pipelines outside of Offsec - until now.

 ## PoC
 https://github.com/SpecterOps/Nemesis